nelsonlopezjimenez/webdev-go-astro-tailwindcss-react-app/lessons/frontend/src/content/docs/at-astrojs-slash-node-issue.md

 ---
-title: "File One Title"
+title: "At astrojs slash node issue"
-description: "Brief description file1"
+description: "The version conflict is because `@astrojs/node` requires Astro v5, but you have v4.
+Let's fix this with compatible versions or use a simpler approach."
 publishDate: 2024-01-01
-tags: ["tutorial", "guide", "test"]
+tags: ["astro", "node", "test"]
 draft: false
 ---
 The version conflict is because `@astrojs/node` requires Astro v5, but you have v4.
 Let's fix this with compatible versions or use a simpler approach.